righthalfplane/SdrGlut/README.md

 SdrGlut is a simple software defined radio - using glut and glui for its interface.
 SdrGlut uses liquid-sdr and SoapySDR to preform the SDR calculations.
 The audio is handled by OpenAL.

+# Installation of libliquid

+There are several recent versions of libliquid.
+The call to The ampmodem_create differs.
+If a complier error happens,  switch the line that is commented out.
+It occurs in two places.

+      f->demodAM = ampmodem_create(0.5, mode, iflag);

+  //  f->demodAM = ampmodem_create(0.5, 0.0, mode, iflag);

 # Install on Ubuntu 18.04